Kaiser Permanente Medical Assistant Career Launch Scholarship

 If you receive a Kaiser Permanente scholarship, you'll benefit from:

-- Scholarship & Financial Assistance: Tuition, fees, books, and supplies for the four quarter Medical Assistant program at Seattle Central College, which includes hands-on learning and an externship at a medical clinic
+- Scholarship Financial Assistance: Full tuition, fees, books, and supplies for the four quarter Medical Assistant program at Seattle Central College, which includes hands-on learning and an externship at a medical clinic

 Eligibility for the Kaiser Permanente Medical Assistant Scholarship is contingent upon acceptance into the Medical Assistant program at Seattle Central College.
 You must apply to both Seattle Central College and the Medical Assistant program, and complete all the required steps.

 - Begin by applying to the Seattle Central Medical Assistant application for Fall 2020.
 To get started: